dnkrtz/intralattice/README.md

 # I N T R A L A T T I C E

-Intralattice is used to populate an arbitrary 3D design space with parametric lattice structures.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-See some [Examples](http://google.com).
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-It's a collection of generative CAD components for [Grasshopper](http://www.grasshopper3d.com/).
+IntraLattice is a collection of generative CAD components for [Grasshopper](http://www.grasshopper3d.com/).
+It is used to generate parametric lattice structures within a 3D design space.
+This is especially useful in engineering, where 3D printing has introduced new orders of complexity into designs.
+It is written in C# with the RhinoCommon SDK.

+The goal of this research was to

 ## Core Components

-The algorithm is divided into the following modules.
+The complete algorithm is divided into the following modules.

 1. **GRID** - Generates point grid within the design space.
   * [GridBox](../master/GridBox/GridBox/GridBoxComponent.cs) - Simple Cartesian Grid (3D)